There is one aspect of camping that is often forgotten but is absolutely essential – pitching your tent before you go away on a camping holiday.

 Make your campsite neighbours jealous of how simple you make pitching your tent look.
 Getting your tent out in your garden or on a nearby field will allow you to find the best methods of how your tent will erect.
 There are always general instructions to follow when putting up a tent, but it’s best to find a way that suits you and your family.
 Get the kids involved and give them certain jobs so they can help out and know what they’re doing when you get to the campsite.
 Practice makes perfect!

 A Scenario to Avoid: It’s your first camping trip and you arrive at the very popular (but somewhat breezy) Shell Island with an idea in your head of how to pitch your new tent.
 You confidently begin to roll out your tent with a smile on your face, excited to crack open a beer and enjoy a sit down.
-You soon realise you’ve created a make-shift parachute and your other half sees sides to you she’s never seen before (even after 10 years).
+You soon realise you’ve created a make-shift parachute and your other half sees sides to you they’ve never seen before (even after 10 years).

 Check your tent is leak-free

 Simply pitch your tent, get out the hose pipe and give the seams a good soaking on a light spray setting.
 This takes a little time, but is worth it to prevent what is undoubtedly one of the worst camping experiences you can have.
-There can be the odd time where manufactures have missed a seam that needs taping or a small area that still needs sealing e.g. a Velcro tab – in this case, Winfields will provide a tube of seam sealant to rectify the problem.
+There can be the odd time where manufacturers have missed a seam that needs taping or a small area that still needs sealing e.g. a Velcro tab – in this case, Winfields will provide a tube of seam sealant to rectify the problem.